Comprehensive Data Management System for Protocol Patient and IRB Documentation Management

 PORTS (Patient Oncology Research Tracking System) was started as a pilot project to consolidate all that data scattered throughout hundreds of Excel sheets, remove data duplication and create a comprehensive research data management solution.
 PORTS is a relational database built on Microsoft ® Access platform.

 First what PORTS is not.
-It is not a Clinical Trial Management System (like OpenClinica.org), nowadays clinical research bases like NSABP and ECOG have pretty good online solutions, so there is no need to reinvent that.
+It is not a Clinical Trial Management System like OpenClinica.org or REDCap (Research Electronic Data Capture).
+Nowadays clinical research bases like NRG and ECOG-ACRIN have pretty good online solutions, so there is no need to reinvent that.
 PORTS has certain capabilities to track protocol (study) patient progress and events, but our main goal was to create small and simple to use tool to manage protocol patient enrolment information and to create various standard reports to help complete NCI report forms.
+To track protocol patient progress and events we use on-line tool WebCollab.

-The only requirement is Microsoft Windows operating system and Microsoft Access software.
+The only requirement to run PORTS database is Microsoft Windows operating system with Microsoft Access installed.
 No additional software, hardware or configuration is needed.
 Data backup may be completed by simply copying two files.
 Network shared folder is required if multiple users want to access/enter data at the same time.

-We selected Microsoft Access, as it doesn’t require separate server installation, is portable, has good tools for data import/export, has built in tools for dynamic representation of data through graphic charts and PivotTables, has easy interface for report and data entry form creation.
+We selected Microsoft Access, as it doesn’t require separate server installation, database is portable, has good tools for data import/export, has built in tools for dynamic representation of data through graphic charts and PivotTables, has easy interface for report and data entry form creation.
 Also Microsoft Access platform is very well documented, empowering users to use and alter databases without extensive training.
+Microsoft Access supports about 25 concurrent users that can simultaneously view/enter data.

 We decided to leave our database in somewhat older MS Access 2003 version.
 The main reason is the ability to have optional user-level security control, because in later versions starting with MS Access 2007 this capability was removed.